slarmoo/.github/profile/essentials/console/console.md

 Before the creation of graphical user interfaces, all computing systems were simple console environments consisting as of a prompt for inputting a command and the display of the command output.
 All of the original programming tools ran as console application.
 The console tradition is still actively used by professional developers and most programming tools execute within a console window.

-Also know as the command line, shell, or terminal, the console window is an essential web development tool.
+Also known as the command line, shell, or terminal, the console window is an essential web development tool.
 The console provides access to the file system and allows for the execution of command line applications.

 There are many console applications that you can chose from.
 All operating systems come with a default console, but you will probably want to install one in order to get the best experience.
 Here is an example of [Warp](https://www.warp.dev/) running on a Mac.